 The NMP presents a methodology for monitoring changes in the Eel River system.
 As described on page 7-3 of the NMP, total nitrogen has been chosen as an indicator of potential change because, like phosphorus, it is important for aquatic growth.
-As the NMP explains, "because nitrogen is not the limiting nutrient in the Eel River system, addition of nitrogen to surface water bodies is not expected to cause significant ecological changes.
-Therefore, nitrogen concentrations will be monitored in the eight wells surrounding the WWTF, but action levels and remedial actions are not defined for this parameter in the groundwater wells."
-If, however, it is determined that Total Nitrogen has changed in the surface waters (as compared to baseline conditions) and has resulted in a change in the biological system, response actions described in the NMP, and as described below, are required.
-Below are tables from the NMP describing the chemical and ecological indicators and recommended actions for surface waters.
+As the NMP explains, "because nitrogen is not the limiting nutrient in the Eel River system, addition of nitrogen to surface water

-Chemical Indicators for Surface Waters as Described in the NMP 2001 Table 3 Indicator Relevance Expected Change Comparison Level Evaluation Action Monitor Boron Indicator of wastewater plume Increase with no harm Average baseline conditions None None Monitor and Evaluate Total Nitrogen Required nutrient for aquatic growth Increase with no harm Average Baseline Conditions Check change in ecological indicators See Recommended Actions pH Large changes may cause ecological shift No change expected Monitor and Act Total Phosphorus Limiting nutrient for aquatic growth No increase expected Concentrations exceed baseline average & 95% exceedence level for 2 months in one season See Action See Recommended Actions Ecological Indicators Secchi Depth/ Turbidity Measure of water clarity Secchi depth <5% exceedence level for 2 months in one season Chlorophyll-a Measure of Concentrations Evaluate See algal abundance >95% exceedence level for 2 months in one season parameters to determine whether several indicators have changed systematically together.
-Recommended Actions Macroinvertebrates (SC/CF ratio) Indicates the dominant food source available +/- 50% change in ratio over baseline Macrophytes (spatial coverage) Habitat +/- 25% change in areal coverage
+Chemical Indicators for Surface Waters as Described in the NMP 2001 Table 3 Indicator Relevance Expected Change Comparison Level Evaluation Action Monitor Boron Indicator of wastewater plume Increase with no harm Average baseline conditions None None Monitor and Evaluate Total Nitrogen Required nutrient for aquatic growth Increase with no harm Average Baseline Conditions Check change in ecological indicators See Recommended Actions pH Large changes may cause ecological shift No change expected Monitor and Act Total Phosphorus Limiting nutrient for aquatic growth No increase expected Concentrations exceed baseline average & 95% exceedence level for 2 months in one season See Action See Recommended Actions Ecological Indicators Secchi Depth/ Turbidity Measure of water clarity Secchi depth <5% exceedence level for 2 months in one season

+Chlorophyll-a Measure of algal abundance Concentrations >95% exceedence level for 2 months in one season Evaluate parameters to determine whether several indicators have changed systematically together.
+See Recommended Actions Macroinvertebrates (SC/CF ratio) Indicates the dominant food source available +/- 50% change in ratio over baseline Macrophytes (spatial coverage) Habitat +/- 25% change in areal coverage